-• representative offices in other countries; and • one or more representatives assigned to serve customers in a large number of additional countries. n
+- subsidiaries and branches in many countries; - representative offices in other countries; and - one or more representatives assigned to serve customers in a large number of additional countries.

-2. The subsection on "Key information on the key risks that are specific to the Issuer" on page 29 of the Prospectus (as amended by the Second Supplement) in Element D.2 of the Summary shall be replaced by the following:
+2. In the subsection "Key information on the key risks that are specific to the Issuer" on pages 32 to 35 of the Prospectus the 5th to 19th bullet point in Element D.2 of the Summary shall be replaced by the following:

-" D.2 Key information on the key risks that are specific to the issuer Investors will be exposed to the risk of the Issuer becoming insolvent as result of being overindebted or unable to pay debts, i.e. to the risk of a temporary or permanent inability to meet interest and/or principal payments on time.
-The Issuer's credit ratings reflect the assessment of these risks.
-Factors that may have a negative impact on Deutsche Bank's profitability are described in the following: While the global economy showed robust growth in 2018, significant macroeconomic risks remain that could negatively affect the results of operations and financial condition in some of Deutsche Bank's businesses as well as its strategic plans, including deterioration of the economic outlook for the euro area and slowing in emerging markets, trade tensions between the United States and China as well between the United States and Europe, inflation risks, Brexit, European elections and geopolitical risks.
-In the European Union, continued elevated levels of political uncertainty could have unpredictable consequences for the financial system and the greater economy, and could contribute to European de-integration in certain areas, potentially leading to declines in business levels, write-downs of assets and losses across Deutsche Bank's businesses.
-Deutsche Bank's ability to protect itself against these risks is limited.
-The potential withdrawal of the United Kingdom from the European Union - Brexit - may have adverse effects on Deutsche Bank's business, results of operations or strategic plans.
-Deutsche Bank may be required to take impairments on its exposures to the sovereign debt of European or other countries if the European sovereign debt crisis reignites.
-The credit default swaps into which Deutsche Bank has entered to manage sovereign credit risk may not be available to offset these losses.
-Deutsche Bank's results of operation and financial condition, in particular those of Deutsche Bank's Corporate & Investment Bank, continue to be negatively impacted by the challenging market environment, uncertain macro-economic and geopolitical conditions, lower levels of client activity, increased competition and regulation, and the immediate impact of Deutsche Bank's strategic decisions.
+D.2 Key information on the key risks that are specific to the Issuer

+- Deutsche Bank's results of operation and financial condition, in particular those of Deutsche Bank's Corporate Bank and Investment Bank, continue to be negatively impacted by the challenging market environment, uncertain macro-economic and geopolitical conditions, lower levels of client activity, increased competition and regulation, and the immediate impact of Deutsche Bank's strategic decisions.
 If Deutsche Bank is unable to improve its profitability as it continues to face these headwinds, Deutsche Bank may be unable to meet many of its strategic aspirations, and may have difficulty maintaining capital, liquidity and leverage at levels expected by market participants and Deutsche Bank's regulators. - Deutsche Bank considers business combinations from time to time.
 It is generally not feasible for Deutsche Bank to consider reviews of any business with which Deutsche Bank might engage in a combination to be complete in all respects.
 As a result, a combination may not perform as well as expected.
 In addition, Deutsche Bank may fail to integrate its operations successfully with any entity with which it participates in a business combination.
 Failure to complete announced business combinations or failure to achieve the expected benefits of any such combination could materially and adversely affect Deutsche Bank's profitability.
 Such failures could also affect investors' perception of Deutsche Bank's business prospects and management.
 They could also lead to departures of key employees, or lead to increased costs and reduced profitability if Deutsche Bank felt compelled to offer them financial incentives to remain.